| At work last week, I got a headache. I walked

 I remembered how back in college the

-the difference between name brand and generic drugs by dissolving to
+doctor at the infirmary showed me the difference between name brand and generic drugs by dissolving to

 tablets